Viswalahiri/BFSI-Analysis/README.md

 5-9: https://data.world/finance/china-largest-companies

-Refer the 'R-Project' docx document to gain further understanding of the sequence in which these resources are to be read.
+Refer the 'R Project' docx document to gain further understanding of the sequence in which these resources are to be read.